DDurling/iyo-apero/content/blog/2021-08-09-building-this-website/index.markdown

 I also managed to break the "talks" section which comes as standard (at some point the website would not deploy).
 I think need to look into why / how that happened but in the short term I have decided to just remove it for now.

-adding a `summary: ` into the YAML is the text that appears on the "Blog" page.
-Worth adding to every blogpost.
+If you add a `summary: ` into the YAML section of a post. that summary is the text that appears on the "Blog" page.
+I think this is worth adding to every blog post.

 ### buying a domain & setting it up